OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Restaurant - Historic Renovation.md

 |Assuming estimated construction <br>costs of **$2,000,000**|$180,000|$230,000|$260,000|

 > *Please note, these are not **lump sum** fees, but are instead, **not-to-exceed** fees.
 If the project costs go down/up, or less/more scope is involved over time, these fee ceilings will adjust relatively.
 >
-> The **Hourly Rates**, called out below, will apply until this not-to-exceed fee is reached.
+> The **Hourly Rates**called out below (which are well below what we see currently in the market), will apply until this not-to-exceed fee is reached.
+>
+>By using hourly rates and a not-to-exceed fees based on percentages of construction, we have found this to be a win-win for both parties.
+The design professionals are given a little more safeguard against potential [scope creep](https://en.wikipedia.org/wiki/Scope_creep) and the client can realize more economical fees if they are able to make decisions quicker and more consistently--moving the design of the project along quicker.

 ---